-This article gives only a very brief introduction to the Chinese traditional clothing.
-Each of the 5 categories could be further divide into much more sub-categories.
+This article gives only a very brief introduction to Chinese traditional clothing.
+Each of the 5 categories could be further divided into many more sub-categories.
 It is a very big map in which we only take a small glimpse.

-NewHanfu is an interactive platform for people who interested in traditional Chinese clothing to learn and communicate with each other.
-We provide not only information and stories about Hanfu but all the 5 categories of traditional Chinese clothing.
+NewHanfu is an interactive platform for people who interested in traditional Chinese dress to learn and communicate with each other.
+We provide not only information and stories about Hanfu but all 5 categories of traditional Chinese clothing.